directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Prerequisites

-1. **A Directus Project**: Have a local Directus project ready to deploy.
-If you don't have one, you can follow the [Directus Quickstart Guide](https://docs.directus.io/getting-started/quickstart.html) to create a new project.
+1. A Directus Project: Have a local Directus project ready to deploy.
+If you don't have one, you can follow the [Directus Quickstart Guide][quickstart] to create a new project.

-1. **Ubuntu Server**: Ensure you have access to an Ubuntu server preferably via SSH.
+2. Ubuntu Server: Ensure you have access to an Ubuntu server preferably via SSH.
 You can get a server from a cloud hosting provider like DigitalOcean, Linode, or AWS.
 Then configure your local machine to access the server via SSH.

-1. **Domain Name**: Have a registered domain name with access to DNS settings.
+3. Domain Name: Have a registered domain name with access to DNS settings.

-1. **Basic Command-Line Skills**: Have basic knowledge of the Linux command line.
+4. Basic Command-Line Skills: Have basic knowledge of the Linux command line.
 And familiarity with commands like `scp` (SCP is used to upload files to the server) and `vi` (vi is used to edit files on the server).

 ## Upload Your Local Directus Application Folder to the Server